xkr3amox/de-challenge-v2/README.md

 - Golden Boy (Best Sub20 Player)
 - Others to be defined each season

-During each match, the EPL has the record of each of the teams involved (Roster of players with name and last name, number, name of the coach), the goals in favor and against before the match & also during the course of the match it records in real time the shots, shots on goal, goals, assists, fouls, cards and goalkeeper saves.
+During each match, the EPL records information of each of the teams involved (Roster of players with name and last name, number, name of the coach), the goals in favor and against before the match.
+Also, during the course of the match it records in real time the shots, shots on goal, goals, assists, fouls, cards and goalkeeper saves.

-Each player, has a device that allows to record the distance covered during the minutes he was on the field, the water lost and the minutes played.
-This information is sent in real time to a central server (provided by the provider of the device) and sent to each of the analysis centers of each team for future analysis.
+Each player has a device that allows to record the distance covered during the minutes he was on the field, lost water and minutes played.
+This information is sent in real time to a central server (provided by the owners of the device) and sent to each of the analysis centers of each team for future analysis.

-The information of the match, plus players stats is crossed and sent to different sports sites in real time, to have the information of the moment of each match played, /* aqui vamos */ as well as to the bet houses to change every 5 minutes the % of bet on each of the alternatives they offer.
+The information of the match and players stats are crossed and sent to different sports sites in real time, in order to have the most recent information of each ongoing match, as well as to the bet houses to change every 5 minutes the % of bet on each of the alternatives they offer.

-Propose an architecture on the proposed situation, preferably with open source tools.
+Propose an architecture for the given situation, preferably with open source tools.
 And save in the architecture case folder (image in png or jpg)

 # ETL Job